HydroModPy/HydroModPy/examples/projects/02_nancon_watershed/README.md

 - `<workspace>/simulations/<sim_id>.zarr` - per-run gridded outputs.
 - `figures/<run_name>/` - figures listed in `[display].figures`.

+The transient NWT TOML also enables one `[capability_gallery]` publication block.
+When that run completes, HydroModPy republishes a smaller stable asset set under:

+- `examples/projects/09_capability_gallery/launcher_simulation/nancon_transient_nwt/`

+Those PNGs and the companion `manifest.json` are the committed inputs used by the Read the Docs capability-gallery page for the Nancon basin run.

 For the hydrographic-network demo run, the main artifact is:

 - `figures/nancon_hydrographic_network_compare/hydrographic_network_reference.png`